mingwen1989/java_dictionary/README.md

   Clone the repo.
   Navigate to the project directory.
   Run a instance of the gradle web server with 'gradle run'.
-  Navigate to localhost:4567 to view the dictionary in action.
+  Navigate to localhost:4567

+  Additionally, tests can be run with 'gradle test'.

 ### License